ife0042/ec2-instance-manager/README.md

 - `ec2-instance-manager-key.pem` for SSH access to the instance

 ## Connect to the EC2 instance

-Once the infrastructure is deployed, you can connect to the EC2 instance using the following command:
+Once the infrastructure is deployed, you can connect to the EC2 instance using the following command (ensure you are in the `ec2-instance-manager-server` directory):
    ```bash
    ssh -i ec2-instance-manager-key.pem ubuntu@$(cat public_ip.txt)
    ```